Compassionate Guidance Through Divorce

 Alternatives To Going To Court

-Filing a lawsuit is a common practice when beginning a divorce, but it is not the only way.
-Parties can choose to participate in mediation and/or an early neutral evaluation (ENE).
+Filing with the court is a common practice when beginning a divorce, but it is not the only way.
+Parties can choose to participate in mediation prior to filing the dissolution with the court.

-Mediation involves having a neutral mediator lead negotiations between spouses without advising either party.
+Mediation involves having a neutral mediator lead negotiations between parties without advising either party.
 The role of the mediator is to facilitate and oversee communication between the parties to help them reach a settlement.
-Sometimes the attorney(s) are present, and sometimes they are not.
 Mediation works well for parties who are sincere in their efforts to quickly and amicably resolve their pending issues.
 However, meditation is not always appropriate for all parties, especially in cases that involve domestic violence.

 How Early Neutral Evaluation Works